 I felt peace as I saw that new green growth because in that moment, God used His once-charred-but-now-fertile field as a visual reminder that God makes all things new!

 By Tony Bradburn

-Tony completed his initial weekend in June of 2008 and is a graduate of our two-year transformational program.
+Tony completed his initial weekend in June of 2008 and is a graduate of Crucible’s two-year transformational program.
 Tony hails from the idyllic shades found in Crystal Lake, IL.
 After being adopted from the Dominican Republic at the age of 6 months into a family in Elgin with two biological children, going through school, getting sober, becoming a teacher and a football coach, getting married, going to more schooling to get a few Master’s degrees, having four beautiful children, moving into educational administration, getting divorced, and now having principalship duties, it’s safe to say that Tony’s path has never been a straight one.